bitcoin-dev-project/fresh-eyes/README.md

 ### WebAssembly (WASM)

 The core functionalities of this tool are also available as a WASM module, allowing integration into web clients.
-To compile the library to WASM, use:
+This is a still WIP.

 ## Contributing